alecthomas/voluptuous/README.md

 ## Running tests

-Voluptuous is using nosetests:
+Voluptuous is using pytest:

-    $ nosetests
+    $ pytest

 ## Other libraries and inspirations